-Relief from pain and discomfort associated with Scoliosis is now available in the Detroit area.
+Relief from pain and discomfort associated with Scoliosis is now available in the Warren, Michigan area.
 Call us today and see if you are a candidate for this revolutionary non surgical treatment.

 Treatment of scoliosis is based on the severity of the curve and the chances of the curve getting worse.
 Certain types of scoliosis have a greater chance of getting worse, so the type of scoliosis also helps to determine the proper treatment.
 There are a few categories of treatment: observation, bracing, surgery AND the Non-Surgical approach in use at the Spinal Recovery Center.

 Functional Scoliosis is caused by an abnormality elsewhere in the body.
 This type of scoliosis is treated by treating that abnormality, such as a difference in leg length.
 A small wedge can be placed in the shoe to help even out the leg length and prevent the spine from curving.
 There is no direct treatment of the spine because the spine is normal in these people.

 Neuromuscular Scoliosis is caused by an abnormal development of the bones of the spine.
 These types of scoliosis have the greatest chance for getting worse.
 Observation and bracing do not normally work well for these people.
 Some people may eventually need surgery to stop the curve from getting worse, but at the Spinal Recovery we have several non-surgical steps that can be taken.

 Scoliosis is a medical condition characterized by an abnormal curvature of the spine.
 The spine may curve to the side, resulting in an "S" or "C" shape.

 In most cases, the cause of scoliosis is unknown and is termed idiopathic.
 Other potential causes include congenital spine abnormalities, neuromuscular conditions, or injuries.

 Symptoms may include uneven shoulders or waist, one shoulder blade that appears more prominent than the other, or an uneven hip or ribcage.